nicholaswmin/dyno/README.md

         ├── return n < 1 ?
 0
         └── : n <= 2 ?
 1 : fib(n - 1) + fib(n - 2)}
 ```

-## The test process

-The `primary` spawns the benchmarked code as `task threads`.

-Then, it starts issuing `cycle` commands to each one, in [round-robin][rr],
-at a set rate, for a set duration.

-The `task threads` must execute their tasks faster than the time it takes for
-their next `cycle` command to come through, otherwise the test will start
-accumulating a `cycle backlog`.

-When that happens, the test stops; the configured `cycle rate` is deemed as
-the current *breaking point* of the benchmarked code.

-An example:

-> A benchmark configured to use `threads: 4` & `cyclesPerSecond: 4`.

-Each `task thread` must execute its own code in `< 1 second` since this
-is the rate at which it receives `cycle` commands.

 ## Metrics